LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220420_betasurprise.md

 **Octal**: I was- The reason I got introduced- I got started with Quilt stuff was that I was relatively new to modding at the time.
 And I had heard about Quilt and the people behind it, and I thought, yeah, I agree with that.
 And when the Quilt Discord server become public, it become one of my favorite communities, and I applied to become a community manager.

 **Southpaw**: "Even though I'm not on the stage, I want to answer this:
-I got an invite to Quilt in **gdude**'s now dead Fabric Community server and a few months down the line decided to apply for moderation :pineapple:"
+I got an invite to Quilt in **Gdude**'s now dead Fabric Community server and a few months down the line decided to apply for moderation :pineapple:"

 **Kroppeb**: I think my story is mostly the same as Octal?